aditya-namjoshi/PRHawkDemo/README.md

 2) There is a rar file that has the entire published website. /PRHawk.rar
   a) Unzip and copy to a path
   b) Update the web.config with credentials for github api
-  b) Deploy this to IIS or other server by creating a website pointing to this path.
+  c) Deploy this to IIS or other server by creating a website pointing to this path.
 Name the website PRHawk
-  c) Navigate to the same urls as above without the port number.
+  d) Navigate to the same urls as above without the port number.
     Forex: for the first part from above, the link will be : http://localhost/PRHawk/user/{username} [Stand alone MVC] for the second part from above, the link will be http://localhost/PRHawk/api/username/{username} [Web API Rest APIT] for the third part from above, the link will be http://localhost/PRHawk/Home [MVC consuming the API created in part 2]

   PN: Web.config file should have permissions for IIS_IUSRS to be able to run on IIS.